apache/www-site/content/security/committers.md

-sending an e-mail with the subject "CVE request for..." to `security@apache.org`, providing a short (one-line) description of the vulnerability. `security@apache.org` can help determine if a report requires multiple CVE IDs or if multiple reports should be merged under a single ID.
+sending an e-mail with the subject "CVE request for..." to `security@apache.org`, providing a short (one-line) description of the vulnerability. `security@apache.org` can help determine if a report requires multiple CVE IDs or if multiple reports should be merged under a single CVE ID.

 9. The ASF security team allocates a CVE ID and sends to the project team a link to the internal portal where it can enter details of the